twitter/pelikan/_posts/2016-04-03-caching-in-datacenters.md

 ## Coming up...

-In the next post, we will explore some design principles that allows us to satisfy both the obvious and hidden requirements.
+In the next few posts, we will zoom into the server aspect of caching, and explore some design principles that allows us to satisfy both the obvious and hidden requirements.

 [^1]: cache coherency/invalidation is both important and hard, but we have established that people are often willing to sacrifice is for speed.
-[^2]: [`fatcache`](https://github.com/twitter/fatcache) is our previous attempt to do so.
+[^2]: [`fatcache`](https://github.com/twitter/fatcache) is our previous attempt
+to do so.